 The following local jurisdictions have enacted laws providing for property tax exemptions.
 These exemptions may slightly different from the State of Maryland.
 Please note, this list may not be all inclusive as the MD Department of Veterans Affairs relies on outreach to learn of local ordinances and laws which may pertain to veterans.
-Contact your local tax assessor’s office to learn more about local property tax credits.
+Tax changes may be made by local governments during the calendar year that our Department is not aware of.
+Contact your local Maryland Assessment Office to learn more about local property tax credits.

 Anne Arundel County

 As defined in Section 11-2-106 of the Baltimore County Code, this law is designed to exempt the home of a disabled veteran or surviving spouse of a disabled veteran from all Baltimore County real property tax obligations.

 The law also provides that a disabled veteran or surviving spouse of a disabled veteran may be eligible for a refund of taxes paid for up to three years prior to receiving the exemption.